 Chapter 2: The Morel MushroomExtreme Evolution Scientists Got Wrong

-The biology of the morel mushroom is not realistically studied by university scientists, because there are too many complexities for the narrow focus at universities.
-The morel evolved from a group of yeast cells trying to form an above ground structure and mostly failing to do so.
-It dies out in about two ice age cycles (200 thousand years) and reforms during each ice age.
+The biology of the morel mushroom is not really studied by university scientists, because broad subjects are too complex for the narrow focus at universities.
+The morel evolved from a yeast growing at the base of trees and extending into the soil where rich bacterial nutrients exist.
+The resulting mushroom is not well adapted, and it dies out in about two ice age cycles (200 thousand years).
+It re-evolves during each ice age cycle.
 Other scientists claim it is 129 million years old (1).
 Such extreme errors should not be possible where there is real science.
 Phylogenetics is part of the problem.
 It is a modern way of scrambling taxonomy using trash computer programs applied to the study of molecules.
 It's like buying a house by looking at one square inch of its surface.
 Elaborate studies of DNA can provide useful information on evolution, but phylogenetics is way over-simplified.

 ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆

-The morel mushroom (Morchella genus) evolved recently from a yeast which aggregated some cells together and formed a mushroom about 20 thousand years ago.
+The morel mushroom (genus Morchella) evolved recently from a yeast which formed a mushroom about 20 thousand years ago.
 Other morel scientists claim it is an ancient cup fungus 129 million years old.
 The mushroom hasn't formed square corners on the cells, and it can't measure gravity to determine vertical direction.
 Everything which emerges from the ground measures gravity to grow vertical, but the morel hasn't gotten that far.

 Morel scientists never noticed that morels only grow in sandy soil or something similar such as mountain humus.
 Morels follow sandy river basins and become quite isolated due to difficulty getting ascospores out, which results in a lot of localized variations.